VimBasvi/DetectorMal/README.md

 ## Acknowledgments

-This project was developed as an SEO Tech Developer Final Project.
-We extend our gratitude to Perenual API for providing the plant data.
+This project was developed during SEO Tech Developer Project.
+We extend our gratitude to Hybrid Analysis API for providing the malware analysis tools.

 ## Contact